sdpython/pandas-streaming/_doc/sphinxdoc/source/index.rst

     :target: http://www.xavierdupre.fr/app/pandas_streaming/helpsphinx/all_notebooks_coverage.html
     :alt: Notebook Coverage

-*pandas_streaming* aims at processing big files with :epkg:`pandas`.
+*pandas_streaming* aims at processing big files with `pandas <http://pandas.pydata.org/>`_, too big to hold in memory, too small to be parallelized with a significant gain.
-The dataset is not fully loaded into memory and the distribution is not really needed.
-The goal is to implement as many streaming operations as possible.
+The module replicates a subset of `pandas <http://pandas.pydata.org/>`_ API and implements other functionalities for machine learning.

 .. toctree::
     :maxdepth: 1